A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Introduction

 \section{Introduction}

 We study doubly non-linear parabolic partial differential equations modeled by Trudinger's equation

-They were introduced by Trudinger in \cite{Trudinger1968}, where a scale and location invariant parabolic Harnack inequality for positive weak solutions was proved, generalizing the work of Moser \cite{Moser1964}.
-The equation \eqref{eq:intro:equation} is motivated by its connection to the nonlinear eigenvalue problem and sharp constants in Sobolev inequalities.
-Given any bounded domain $\Omega \subset \mathbb{R}^{n}$, one defines
+It was introduced by Trudinger in \cite{Trudinger1968}, where a scale and location invariant parabolic Harnack inequality for positive weak solutions was proved, generalizing the work of Moser \cite{Moser1964}.
+The equation \eqref{eq:intro:equation} is motivated for instance by its connection to the non-linear eigenvalue problem and sharp constants in Sobolev inequalities.
+Given any bounded domain $\Omega \subset \mathbb{R}^{n}$, one defines the first non-linear eigenvalue of the $p$-Laplacian